-Unlike some towns, Dry Fork isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dry Fork are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dry Fork is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dry Fork is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dry Fork who work in sales jobs (13.58%), office and administrative support (11.72%), and management occupations (8.81%).
+There are especially a lot of people living in Dry Fork who work in sales jobs (13.15%), office and administrative support (11.82%), and management occupations (9.72%).

 Dry Fork is a somewhat ethnically-diverse town.
 The people who call Dry Fork home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dry Fork residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dry Fork include Irish, German, Scottish, and Italian.
+Important ancestries of people in Dry Fork include Irish, German, Italian, and Scottish.

 The most common language spoken in Dry Fork is English.
 Other important languages spoken here include Spanish and German.